 1,100 items ; 63 containers plus 1 oversize ; 13.3 linear feet ; 10 microfilm reels -- Manuscript Division, Library of Congress, Washington, D.C.

-Manuscript materials formerly a part of Sir Thomas Phillipps's collection relating chiefly to various aspects of the colonial history of North America and the West Indies.
-Of particular note are papers relating to the Board of Trade and Sir William Blathwayt; letterbooks of George Macartney while governor of the Caribbean Islands; English and Italian genealogical material; papers of Jean Louis...
+Manuscript materials relating chiefly to various aspects of the colonial history of British North America and the West Indies.
+Formerly a part of Bibliotheca Phillippica, a library of manuscripts and printed books compiled by Sir Thomas Phillipps.
+Of particular note are papers relating to the Board of Trade and Sir William Blathwayt; letterbooks of George Macartney while governor of the...

 150,000 items ; 770 containers plus 14 oversize ; 300 linear feet ; 168 microfilm reels -- Manuscript Division, Library of Congress, Washington, D.C.